AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

     As we've just seen, when declaring objects for types with associated default values, automatic initialization will happen.
-This can also happens when creating an overlay with the :ada:`Address` attribute.
+This can also happens when creating an overlay with the :ada:`Address` aspect.
 The default value is then used to overwrite the content at the memory location indicated by the address.
 However, in most situations, this isn't the behavior we expect, since overlays are usually created to analyze and manipulate existing